egony/cc2652p_E72-2G4M20S1E/firmware/coordinator/README.md

 Available TX power values: -20, -18, -15, -12, -10, -9, -6, -5, -3, 0, 1..5, 14..20

-LEDs description:
+LEDs description (latest firmware):
-- Green (DIO8) turns ON when High-power PA is not used (TX power from -20 to 5 dBm)
+- Green (DIO8) turns ON when the network is running, blinking when joining enable
-- Red (DIO7) turns ON when High-power PA is used (TX power from 15 to 20 dBm)
+- Red (DIO7) flashed when APS frame received
+- When stick restarted - both double blinking
 - LEDs on DIO9 and DIO10 also supported in source code, but currently not used and perhaps never will be.

 Leds CAN NOT be turned OFF by zigbee2mqtt config - sorry, I still haven't skills for it.